How it All Began...

 Initially the biggest challenge was the financial part of the adoption.
-We did a huge garage sale and pancake breakfast fundraisers and that helped.
-We also did odd and end part-time jobs on top of our full-time jobs.
+We did a huge garage sale and pancake breakfast fundraisers and those helped.
+We also did random part-time jobs on top of our full-time jobs.
 We were very committed to our adoption.
-The other challenge we faced was actually when our birthmother went into labor.
+The other challenge we faced was actually when our expectant mother went into labor.
 The labor was not easy and she was in labor for over 72 hours.
 Everyone was extra stressed.
 Then the hospital where our son was born was on a military base, so there was an extra layer of things we had to do to get on and off base.

 Adoption can be a lengthy process — how did you get through it?

 We were very lucky that our adoption wasn’t lengthy.
-We started working with Angel in March, our birthmother chose us in August, and our son was born at the end of November.
+We started working with Angel in March, our expectant mother chose us in August, and our son was born at the end of November.
 Between everything we tried to keep ourselves busy by doing baby and nursery preparation.

 Would you adopt again?
 Why or why not?